A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Comparisons and discussion

-From the plot of the quantum solutions, we find that all the quantum solutions approximate the reference solution.
-As shown in the intuitive plot in Fig.~\ref{appF:Fig1}, the original approximate PITE solution provides a good approximation for small $\Delta\tau = 0.00005$, but we confirmed the numerical instability as we take a slightly larger $\Delta\tau = 0.0001$ since $\Delta\tau$ should be smaller than $\pi/(2s_0\lambda_N)$ by the estimation in Appendix \ref{subsec:A-1}.
-On the contrary, the improved quantum solution with linear-scheduled varying time steps \cite{Nishi.2023} taking from $\Delta\tau_{\text{min}}=0.0001$ to $\Delta\tau_{\text{max}}=0.0009$ demonstrates a normal approximation, and the alternative approximate PITE solution has already approached the reference solution with a relatively large $\Delta\tau=0.0005$.
-Therefore, we find that both the proposed approximate PITE and the variable-time-step approximate PITE have less restriction on $\Delta\tau$.
-However, the success probability of the previous approximate PITE algorithms is extremely small ($\le 10^{-17}$ for VS-APITE and $\le 10^{-183}$ for APITE at $t=0.1$) compared to our proposed one $(\approx 10^{-1})$, which is demonstrated in Fig.~\ref{sec5:Fig2}.
+From the plots of the quantum solutions, we find that all the quantum solutions approximate the reference solution.
+The APITE solution provides a good approximation for small $\Delta\tau = 0.00005$, but we confirmed the numerical instability as we take a slightly larger $\Delta\tau = 0.0001$ since $\Delta\tau$ should be smaller than $\pi/(2s_0\lambda_N)$ by the estimate in \ref{subsec:A-1}.
+On the contrary, the quantum solution with a linear-scheduled VS-APITE \cite{Nishi.2023} (whose time step varies linearly from $\Delta\tau_{\text{min}}=0.0001$ to $\Delta\tau_{\text{max}}=0.0009$) demonstrates a normal approximation, and the AAPITE solution has already approached the reference solution with a relatively large $\Delta\tau=0.0005$.
+The gap between the quantum solutions and the reference solution comes from the discretization error and it shrinks as we take larger $N$.
+On the other hand, the success probability of the previous approximate PITE algorithms is extremely small ($\le 10^{-17}$ for VS-APITE and $\le 10^{-183}$ for APITE at $t=0.1$) compared to the proposed AAPITE $(\approx 10^{-1})$, which is demonstrated in Fig.~\ref{sec5:Fig2}.